 In addition to providing these resources in Carter Hall, the center is also focused on student outreach through interactive events and promotions.
 Some of the activities that the Health and Wellness Education Center regularly conduct include:

 An AVI Dietitian visits the Student Center once a month to educate students and staff about element of a healthy diet.

-The center offers free monthly STD Testing for gonorrhea and chlamydia in Carter Hall.
+The center offers free monthly STD Testing for gonorrhea and chlamydia, HIV and syphilis in Carter Hall.
 Free prizes, such as t-shirts, and random drawings for Wal-Mart gift cards are often provided.